 How do stock trading apps work?

 To put it simply, a stock trading app is a user-end platform where stocks are being bought and sold.
-Users download an app to invest in stocks, both long- and short-term, and also, to track the market in a realtime on a smartphone.
-Brokers secure stock exchanges and make money out of trades.
+Users download an app to invest in stocks, both long- and short-term, and also, to track the market in real-time on a smartphone.
+Brokers secure stock exchanges on trading platforms and make money out of trades.
 Usually, trading is divided into two types: traditional stock trading, when you buy a company’s share, and cryptocurrency trading with Bitcoin, Ripple, Litecoin, and others.

-Remember, that finances have a serious safety matter, and to run a stock trading app you have to obtain a license in all countries where you’re planning to be represented.
+Remember, that there are a lot of safety concerns in finances, and to run a stock trading app you have to obtain a license in all countries where you’re planning to be represented.

 Who else is on the market?

-We have to be honest with you, the stock trading market is highly competitive, and in order to build a successful mobile platform, you need to know your competitors.
-Check our lowdown on the market.
+We have to be honest with you, the stock trading market is highly competitive, and in order to build a successful trading system, you need to know your competitors.
+Check our lowdown on the market — other stock trading platforms:

 E*Trade is considered to be a founding father of brokers with its online presence.
-They offer two easy-to-use well-executed apps – E*Trade and the more advanced Power E*Trade, both developed for Android and iOS and allow users to easily manage their stocks, get real-time updates, reports and check the market news.
-E*Trade offers adjustable performance risk and no commission on stocks and EFTs (exchange-traded funds).
-Instead, they charge investors per contract, and the fee depends on how frequent you trade.
+They offer two easy-to-use well-executed apps — E*Trade and the more advanced Power E*Trade, both developed for Android and iOS and allow users to easily manage their stocks, get real-time updates, reports and check the market news.
+This trading platform offers adjustable performance risk and no commission on stocks and EFTs (exchange-traded funds).
+Instead, they charge investors per contract, and the fee depends on how frequently you trade.

-Robinhood is a relatively new company that was founded in 2013, 30 years after E-Trade.
+Robinhood is a relatively new trading system that was founded in 2013, 30 years after E-Trade.
 They also cover all stocks, options, ETFs, and cryptocurrency deals, but their main deal is no commission per trade.
 How do they make money then?
 Find the answer in the next section about monetization strategies.
-The platform is extremely versatile and tries to keep up with modern trends.
+This investing app is extremely versatile and tries to keep up with modern trends.
 For example, in 2019 they launched a follow-up Robinhood Snacks app with ‘digestible financial news’ and even their own podcast (!), that hit millions of downloads in the first 9 months.

 Stash is also loved because of its educational content, simple interface, and onboarding support — that’s why it’s considered to be a good option for beginners.
 To start, the app asks users questions about their goals and expectations to choose risks and the strategy for investments.
 The company provides stocks and ETFs trading, charging a monthly fee from $1 to $9, depending on your account plan.